NCTU-SYNC/sync-server-llm/README.md

 uv run gen-protos
 ```

-## Usage
+## Configuration

-This section explains how to run the SYNC Server LLM using different methods.
+Before running the server, you need to:

-1. Configure the server by editing `configs/config.toml`
+1. Configure the server settings in `configs/config.toml`

-2. Set up the required environment variables by adding them to a `.env` file
+2. Create a `.env` file with the following environment variables:

    | Variable            | Description                   |
    | ------------------- | ----------------------------- |